alvarlagerlof/next-banner/README.md

 # Next Opengraph Image

-Generate opengraph images (og:image) at build using puppeteer.
+Generate opengraph images (og:image) at build using Puppeteer.

+## What is an opengraph image?

+Open Graph is a protocol for strucuted metadata for websites.
+Part of tha is a specification for preview images reffered to as "og:image".
+When using that, your website gets a nice preview in social media and messaging apps.
+For an example, check out [ogimage.gallery](https://www.ogimage.gallery/).

+## Why this library?

+Most current existing solutions currently run on-demand either in a serverless function or in a service.
+This is wasteful and might be expensive if demand is high.
+To counteract this a CDN can be used, which further increases the amount of things needing setup.

+With next-opengraph-image, mone of that is needed.
+In real JAMStack fashion, this library generates images at build, making use of existing infrastructure that you already have.

 ## Features

-- Speed.
-It uses puppeteer to render pages, but only on instace meaning there is only one cold start.
-On an M1, 100 pages are captured in 14s.
+- **Speed.** It uses Puppeteer to render pages, but only on instace, meaning there is only one cold start.
+On an M1, 100 pages are renrered and captured in 14s.
-- Multiple layouts.
-Pages can specify different layouts.
-- Easy setup.
-Set up is easy and does not require you to touch any render logic.
+- **Easy setup.** Does not require you to touch puppeteer, CDNs, or serveless funcitons.
+- **Render using React.** Your images are captures pages that you code in React just like you are used to.
+No svg or special template language.
+- **Multuple layouts.** You could have one layout for a start page and another for blog posts.
-- Pass any data.
-Title and meta description is passed to the layout pages by default, but you can include any data you want.
+- **Pass any data.** Page title and meta description is passed to the layout pages by default, but you can include any data in any structure you want.

 ## Usage